extract¶

 Overview¶

-Summary: Extract a cluster model (active-site pocket) from a protein–ligand PDB.
+Summary: Extract a cluster model (active site model (binding pocket)) from a protein–ligand PDB.
 Specify substrates with

 -cby residue name, residue ID, or a PDB path.
 Link hydrogens are added to cap cut bonds.
-Use--ligand-chargefor non-standard residue charges.
+Use--ligand-charge/-lfor non-standard residue charges.

 At a glance¶

-pdb2reaction extract creates an active-site pocket (cluster model) from a protein–ligand PDB.
+pdb2reaction extract creates an active site model (cluster model) from a protein–ligand PDB.
 It selects residues near the substrate, truncates the model according to backbone/side-chain rules, optionally caps severed bonds with link hydrogens, and can process single structures or ensembles.

-If you run into misclassification (e.g., unusual residue/atom naming), see the appendix below on naming requirements and the internal reference lists.
+For misclassification due to unusual residue/atom naming, see the appendix below on naming requirements and the internal reference lists.

 Usage¶